Home | Research | Teaching | Curriculum Vitæ | Miscellaneous

 A talk that I recently gave at the Issac Newton Institute about my current research can be watched here.

-Both programs are licensed under AGPLv3.
+The first two programs are licensed under AGPLv3.
 Manuals can be found in my thesis, see appendices C and D, respectively.

 I used to be the organizer of the weekly Junior Geometry Seminar in Cambridge, called Geometry Tea.
 See here for up-to-date infos.